deepakricky/pythongss/README.md

 Object: student1
 Attributes (data): name, age, gpa (self.name, self.age, self.gpa)

+Why do we write self?
+self refers to the current object.
+Without self, Python wouldn't know which object's data you're talking about.

 **Inheritance**: allows a new class to inherit all the attributes and methods of an existing class.

 Single: Derived class inherits from one parent class.